 Keyrings

 Public keys, encrypted messages and other OpenPGP artifacts consist of packets with a specific sequence.
-Certificates for instance start with a Public-Key Packet, followed by a string of packets which contain the actual content of the certificate (User IDs, expiration date, subkeys, etc.), intermingled with Signature Packets which bind everything together.
+Certificates for instance start with a Public-Key Packet, followed by a string of packets which contain the actual content of the certificate (User IDs, subkeys, etc.), intermingled with Signature Packets which bind components to the primary key.

 A stream of these packets can contain multiple artifacts.
 If such a stream consists only of certificates (with or without secret key material), such a stream is called a keyring.